mabel-dev/opteryx.dev/docs/sql-reference/adv-engine-configuration.md

 Hints are used to direct the planner, optimizer or the executor to make specific decisions.
 If a hint is not recognized, it is ignored by the planner and executor and is reported in the messages.

+Multiple Hints can be provided for the same dataset in a query statement by providing the desired Hints in a comma separated list.

 !!!
 Note
     Hints use the keyword `WITH` which is also the keyword for CTEs, this information relates to hints and not CTEs.